r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 That so?
 I'm all in favor of putting on a brave face,but don't keep it TOO bottled up.

 **Beowulf:**
 It's human nature to look for an interpretation of something that fits what we want.
-Don't let people make you out to be a hero without regard for {(M) his /(F) her} own self-interest, all right?
+Don't let people make you out to be a hero without regard for [♂ his /♀ her] own self-interest, all right?

 ---